HiddeS03/Top-2000-stemlijst-naar-Spotify-playlist/README.md

 - 🎵 Parse NPO Radio 2 Top 2000 submission links
 - 🔍 Automatically search for songs on Spotify
 - 📝 Create a playlist directly in your Spotify account
-- 🚀 Fully static React application hosted on GitHub Pages
+- 🚀 Fully static HTML/CSS/JavaScript website hosted on GitHub Pages
+- ⚡ No build process required - runs directly in the browser

 ## How to Use